Table of Contents

 However, a serious car accident injury can require physical therapy as part of the recovery process.

 A car accident victim would want to know how long their physical therapy treatments will last in such situations.

 If you got injured in a car accident due to someone else’s negligence, contact Ehline Law and our personal injury attorneys, as you may be eligible for compensation.

 The type of injury a car accident victim has directly affected the time needed for physical therapy during the recovery process.
-A whiplash injury, where force jolts the neck and head violently forward and backward, stretches the muscles beyond their normal range.
+A whiplash injury stretches the muscles beyond their normal range when force jolts the neck and head violently forward and backward.
 It can even affect the spinal column or lead to disc injuries.

 Depending on the type of injury, it can take up to a few months of physical therapy to restore normal functionality.
-Soft tissue injuries can take up to 8 weeks to recover, but you would need a longer therapy time to recover from any major injuries.
+Soft tissue injuries can take up to 8 weeks to recover from, but you would need a longer therapy time to recover from any major injuries.

 Although minor injuries may not seem like a concern, a car accident victim should visit professional doctors for an examination to see if there might be any hidden injuries.
 More serious accidents can deliver long-term injuries that require special medical attention.
 In cases of broken bones, a dislocated knee, or any other serious injury, the recovery time can stretch out over months.

 Your doctor should be better able to assess your physical and internal conditions to determine the time required in therapy sessions.